Keynote speakers

 Greta Cummings

-University of Alberta, Canada
+– University of Alberta, Canada

-Dr. Cummings also leads the CLEAR Outcomes (Connecting Leadership Education & Research) research program in leadership science in health systems, which focuses on the leadership practices of health-care decision-makers to achieve better outcomes for providers and patients.
-Dr. Cummings has systematically documented both positive and negative effects of specific leadership practices on outcomes for the health system, the health-care workforce and for patients.
-Dr. Cummings also leads the Older Persons’ Transitions in Care (OPTIC) research program which examines the quality of transitions of frail elderly clients across three care settings: residential care facilities, Emergency Medical Services, and Emergency Departments.
-OPTIC aims to develop, implement and evaluate interventions to avoid unnecessary transitions for frail seniors and to improve those that must occur.
+Passionate about relational nursing leadership that empowers individuals, teams, and organizations to achieve shared goals, Dr. Cummings leads the CLEAR Outcomes (Connecting Leadership Education & Research) research program in leadership science, which focuses on leadership practices of healthcare decision-makers to achieve better outcomes for providers and patients.
+Dr. Cummings has systematically documented both positive and negative effects of specific leadership practices on outcomes for the health system, the healthcare workforce and for patients.
+Dr. Cummings also leads the Older Persons’ Transitions in Care (OPTIC) research program which examines the quality of transitions of frail elderly clients to acute care services, in order to avoid unnecessary transitions for frail seniors, and to improve those that must occur.

 Lia Brigante